Skip to main content

 • Why use this: This is ideal for tasks that are simply containers for a checklist.
 If a "Blog Post" task has subtasks for "Draft," "Edit," and "Publish," finishing the "Publish" step naturally means the whole job is done.

 • When to turn it off: Disable this if the parent task requires a final review or a specific "shipping" action that is distinct from the subtasks.
-For example, you might finish all code subtasks, but the parent feature request shouldn't close until a Manager verifies it in production
+For example, you might finish all code subtasks, but the parent feature request shouldn't close until a manager verifies it in production

 2. Parents start when any subtask starts